shantnu/Path/content/Interviewing-Spiritually.md

 *I am a Teacher of Light.
+I am only here to be truly helpful.
 I do not have to worry about what to say or do, because he who sent me will guide me.
 I will be healed, even as I teach others to heal.*